AdvoLogix Help

 This is applicable to AdvoLogix Matter Management v1.136 onwards only.

 All activities (events and tasks) generated from an AP now include a direct lookup relationship field (Activity Plan Task) pointing to the source AP Task custom object.
-Having this relationship now empowers your system administrators to be able to build custom formulas to pull related AP or APT information very easily.
+Having this relationship now empowers your system administrator with the ability to build custom formulas to pull related AP or APT information very easily.

 How do I migrate existing activities to use the new reportable AP Task field?